 The nightlife in London is second to none with something for everyone and for just about every kind of occasion, from the pulsating dance floors of some of the world's most famous clubs to more chilled out and intimate music lounges and bars.
-Hardcore party animals wanting to strut their stuff will love the clubbing scene, complete with well known local and international DJs, while the countless bars and cosy independent theatres featuring local and international live music acts that will blow your mind.
+Hardcore party animals wanting to strut their stuff will love the clubbing scene, complete with well-known local and international DJs, while the countless bars and cosy independent theatres featuring local and international live music acts will blow your mind.
 Live music in London is some of the best in the world, and on any given night there will be an international or local band playing in more than one of the venues around this pulsating metropolis.

 The West End is also known as 'Theatreland' and those in the mood for Broadway-style theatre shows should head down to the Lyceum Theatre or the Queen's Theatre to catch a show or musical.
-And while you're in the area, culture lovers can enjoy an evening at Covent Garden watching the Royal Opera or the Royal Ballet, while lovers of classical music can head to Albert Hall.
+And while in the area, culture lovers can enjoy an evening at Covent Garden watching the Royal Opera or the Royal Ballet, while lovers of classical music can head to Albert Hall.
 There is also plenty of fringe theatre outside of the West End with young professionals and amateurs performing anything from classic plays to cabaret.
 Common fringe venues include fully kitted cosy theatres to cramped rooms above some of the city's local pubs.
 Other non-commercial theatres include the world-renowned National Theatre, the Royal Shakespeare Company, the Globe Theatre and the Old Vic.

 Our Travel Expert